 Marketing for Purpose and Profit Purpose-driven startups marketing for superordinate goals

-In Benefit Venture Blog, Deciding, Entrepreneurship, Marketing, Planning, Purpose
+In Benefit Venture Blog, Deciding, Entrepreneurship, Marketing, Planning, Startup with Purpose

 Marketing for Purpose and Profit: Most startups focus their marketing plans on survival and growth—for good reason.
 Founders believe passionately in their product and care for their customers.
 They work on the ‘Four Ps’: Product, Price, Place, and Promotion.